John Tuckfield

 John Tuckfield (fl.
 1550) of the City of Exeter, Devon, was a merchant, Alderman of Exeter, and member of the Company of Merchant Adventurers of Exeter who was Sheriff of Exeter in 1547 and Mayor of Exeter in 1549–1550.

 Marriage

 He married a certain Joan (1506–1573), whose portrait survives in the collection of the Royal Albert Memorial Museum in Exeter as one of that museum's earliest paintings.
-By her will dated 14 June 1568 she left substantial bequests for charitable purposes.
+Based on her will, dated 14 June 1568, it was discovered that she had left substantial bequests for charitable purposes.